-Our report also found the use of the charitable tax credit was not, over the span of the 15 years we looked, not necessarily beneficial to the Canadian taxpayer.
+Our report also found the use of the charitable tax credit was not, over the span of the 15 years we looked, necessarily beneficial to the Canadian taxpayer.
 Thirteen foundations collectively made 1.43 billion in grants at the same time collectively issuing \$3.23 billion in tax creditable receipts paid for by the Canadian taxpayer.
 It gives the impression the Canadian population would have more money in its treasury and be better positioned to spend that money on the common good if several of these foundations simply did not exist.
 They are taking more than they are giving.

-Generally speaking, we also think that improving accountability and transparency, we think simplifying the way in which the disbursement quota is calculated could be considered.
+Generally speaking, we think simplifying the way in which the disbursement quota is calculated could be considered.
 After several conversations with the CRA, we still did not understand the calculation resulting in the value of property not used for their charitable activities or administration and how it can be verified.
 We consider ourselves above average consumers of tax data on charities, so if we're stumped ...